 This means defining a certain experience that is available only to your co-branding partnership.
 It should be something new and unique on its own.
 Customers can only experience it in the right setting.
-Co-branding because a whole new unified brand, representing both parties.
+Co-branding becomes a whole new unified brand, representing both parties.

 Co-branding is meant to increase audience awareness of your brand while simultaneously positioning you ahead of your competition.
 Focus on creating a unique offering that is exclusive to this co-branding opportunity.

 A co-branding is worthless if it doesn’t provide value to customers.
 Switch from thinking in terms of planning and strategy to the customer experience.
 What do they want?
 What would make their lives better?

 Starbucks and Spotify is a perfect example because it wasn’t primarily about them, it was about the café experience for customers.
 They love sitting down, sipping on coffee, working on their laptop, and listening to great music.
 The co-branding invested in that experience.